Meifod: History

 The churchyard is said to contain the royal tombs of Madog ap Maredudd (d.
 1160) and his son Gruffydd Maelor (d.
 1191), Prince of Powys Fadog.
 There is also a stone slab in the church dated late-9th or early-10th century, although very weathered the decorations on it are still clear and include a large cross and a smaller cross in a circle, it is assumed that it once covered a tomb.

 The village has never been served by a railway.
 However the Llanfyllin Branch line ran a few miles north east of the village and the Welshpool and Llanfair Light Railway terminus is in the nearby town of Llanfair Caereinion.

 The village lies in the floodplain of the River Vyrnwy and was flooded in 1955.

 The Barony of Main-yn-Meifod belonged the House of Mathrafal through the members of the House of Powys, such as Iorwerth Goch, his son Iorwerth Vychan, and his grandson Madoc Vychan.

 Religion

-At the village centre is the parish church of St Tysilio and St Mary, which occupies a very large site; the building includes material with a wide range of ages some dated to the 12th century.
+At the village centre is the Church of St Tysilio and St Mary which occupies a very large site; the building includes material with a wide range of ages some dated to the 12th century.
 In addition, in common with many Welsh villages, there are a number of Nonconformist chapels within the village and its catchment area.